salesforcecli/plugin-orchestrator/messages/appframework.update.template.md

 # flags.label.description

-A new display label for the template.
-This is the human-readable name shown to users in the Analytics Studio UI.
-The label helps users identify and select the appropriate template when creating applications.
-Use clear, descriptive labels that explain the template's purpose.
+This is the human-readable name shown to users in Tableau Next.
+The label helps users identify and select the appropriate template when creating apps.

 # flags.description.summary